lujunqueira/data-model-projects/README.md

 # Clinic Data Model

-This project presents a relational data model for managing healthcare clinic, including appointments, billing, payments, diagnoses, and treatments.
+This project presents a relational data model for managing a healthcare clinic, including appointments, billing, payments, diagnoses, and treatments.
 The model is based on real-world business rules and is intended for use in clinical or insurance system design.

 ### Business Overview